 Skip to content

 Through their day-to-day contact with pupils / students, all HMS colleagues play a crucial role in identifying indicators of possible concern and making appropriate referrals.
-HMS will ensure that all Deputy Designated Safeguarding Leads (DDSL) will undertake (or have undertaken) all relevant and appropriate safeguarding, child (pupil / student) protection and radicalisation prevention training, and will be able to make appropriate referrals.
+HMS will ensure that all Deputy Designated Safeguarding Leads (DDSL) will undertake (or have undertaken) all relevant and appropriate safeguarding, child (pupil / student) protection and radicalisation prevention training and will be able to take appropriate action.

-If after a referral the pupil’s / student’s situation does not appear to be improving, the DDSL (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the pupil’s / student’s situation improves.
+If after action being taken the pupil’s / student’s situation does not appear to be improving, the DDSL (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the pupil’s / student’s situation improves.

-This policy sets out how HMS discharges its statutory responsibilities and is part of a set of documents relating to its safeguarding and child protection responsibilities.
+This policy sets out how HMS discharges its statutory responsibilities and is part of a set of documents relating to its safeguarding and child protection responsibilities (these are available on the HMS website and in hard copy from MusicHR@hertfordshire.gov.uk upon request).
 In addition, HMS also follows guidelines within the Handbook and Code of Conduct for Instrumental and Vocal Teachers.

 The policy will be implemented through the HMS performance and development programme.
-Compliance with the policy will be monitored by the Exceutive Leadership Team, colleagues in management and leadership roles and the Safeguarding Lead team.
+Compliance with the policy will be monitored by the ELT, colleagues in management and leadership roles and the Safeguarding Lead team.

 HMS follows the procedures established by Hertfordshire Safeguarding Children Partners, including local authorities, Chief Officers of Police, and clinical commissioning groups.